 For more information, see our Children’s Experiences, Learning and Evaluation Policy.

 - Our Commitment to Children and Families

-Meerilinga prides itself in recognising ECA’s Code of Ethics.
+Meerilinga prides itself in recognising Early Childhood Australia (ECA) Code of Ethics.
 Designed especially for Education and Care environments, and based on the principles of the United Nations Convention on the Rights of the Child (1991) the ECA Code of Ethics reflects current pedagogical research and practice, providing a framework for reflection about the ethical responsibilities of early childhood professionals who work with or on behalf of children and families in Education and Care settings.

-We would like to ensure we maintain the highest of standards when working beside you and your child, so please make us accountable for these ethics by ensuring we always exceed best practices guidelines when working with your child and family.
+We maintain the highest of standards when working beside you and your child, so please make us accountable for these ethics by ensuring we always exceed best practices guidelines when working with your child and family.

 In relation to children, Meerilinga will:

 - Act in the best interests of all children;

 - Create and maintain safe, healthy, inclusive environments that support children’s agency and enhance their learning;

 - Provide a meaningful curriculum to enrich children’s learning, balancing child and educator initiated experiences;

 - Understand and be able to explain to others how play and leisure enhance children’s learning, development and wellbeing;